yaikobzeray/dev-journal/activity_log.md

 Built a Flutter form with real-time validation using StreamBuilder and Sink pattern.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [FLUTTER] Thursday, 30 January 2025 — Entry 3

+Set up Flutter Riverpod for dependency injection and state.
+Prefer it over Provider for large apps.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*